 - Head: left/right and up/down;

 - High shoulder, 2 per leg: in/out and forward/backward;

 - Ankle: bend position.

-- Touch-sensor switches: 1 in the head (1), 3 in the back, and
+- Touch-sensor switches: 1 in the head (1), 3 in the back, and in the chin.

 - Accelerometer for detecting falls and pick-ups.